onnx/onnx/docs/Operators-ml.md

 <dt><tt>cats_strings</tt> : list of strings</dt>
 <dd>list of categories, strings</dd>
 <dt><tt>zeros</tt> : int</dt>
-<dd>if true and category is not present, will return all zeros, if false and missing category, operator will return false</dd>
+<dd>if true and category is not present, will return all zeros, if false and missing category, operator will return false.
+Default is true (1).</dd>
 </dl>

 #### Inputs